JurajZelman/airl-market-making/README.md

 The full training pipeline can be found in [`main.ipynb`](main.ipynb).
 Beforehand, see the [Installation](#installation) section below.

-We hope you will learn something new here and that this project sparks your curiosity to explore reinforcement learning methods, as well as other fields!
+We hope you will learn something new and that this project sparks your curiosity to explore reinforcement learning methods, as well as other related fields!

 ## Abstract